This post may contain affiliate links. See our disclosure policy.

 - 1 cup dried cherries

-- Freeze the marshmallows: this is our favorite tip.
-It keeps the marshmallows from melting and makes for a prettier presentation when you cut them into pieces.
+- Freeze the marshmallows: This is our favorite tip!
+It keeps the marshmallows from melting and makes for a prettier presentation when you cut the fudge into pieces.

-- Use a BIG saucepan: When heating the milk and sugar together you will want a BIG saucepan or pot.
-When the sugar mixture starts to boil it will expand quite a bit.
-You don’t want that mixture boiling up over the pot and onto your stove.
+- Use a BIG saucepan: When heating the milk and sugar together, you will want a BIG saucepan or pot.
+When the sugar mixture starts to boil, it will expand quite a bit.
+You don’t want that mixture boiling up and over the pot and onto your stove, so keep it at medium heat.
 It will be very difficult to clean up!